 Amazon Frontier River Expedition

-A custom trip on a small boat, takes you into seldom visited regions of the Amazon rainforest.
+A custom trip on a small boat, takes you into seldom visited regions of the Amazon rainforest, with the purpose of experiencing indigenous culture.
 These trips can be of one week to several weeks duration.
 We will organize a trip to fit your schedule.

 - TRIP: Amazon Frontier River Expedition to Rio Chambira.